Towards Interpretable Federated Learning: IFL Approaches

 \subsubsection{Importance-based Techniques}

 These methods attempt to provide insights into the global FL model by selecting important or representative clients in each training round.
-There are four main approaches for calculating client importance.
+There are five main approaches for calculating client importance.

 \paragraph{Model Deviation-based Methods:} Based on the observation that local model updates from clients with noisy samples are significantly larger than normal, model deviation-based methods have been proposed to provide interpretations on the quality of local datasets.
 For FL with semi-honest participants, the deviations of the local updates from the global updates are leveraged to identify negatively influential clients with noisy samples \cite{li2021efficient}.
 For FL with malicious participants, \cite{NIPS2017_f4b9ec30} proposed the Krum aggregation method which selects local models similar to other local models (\emph{e.g.}, with the smallest sum of Euclidean distance) as the global model.
 However, Euclidean distance between two local models can be significantly influenced by a single model parameter, which can mislead Krum.
 To address this issue, \cite{guerraoui2018hidden} proposed Bulyan which combines Krum and a variant of the trimmed mean \cite{yin2018byzantine} to identify and aggregate high quality FL model updates received from the clients.